trim21/dprint-pre-commit/README.md

       always_run: true
 ```

-If your project contains git submodules, don't forget to exclude then in `dprint.json`
+If your project contains git submodules, don't forget to exclude them in `dprint.json`